wiblingen/DASH-UPRAVA/README.md

 **TGIF Spots with Nextion Screens**

-: "Bullseye" [disk image installations *are* supported](#disk-image-installation), however, you may lose some of the superfluous TGIF Spot Nextion screen functionality.
+: [WPSD disk image installations *are* supported](#installing-w0chp-pistar-dash), however, you may lose some of the superfluous TGIF Spot Nextion screen functionality.

   If you install WPSD on TGIF Spots with Nextion screens, and the screens don't work the way you want, don't complain about it or ask us about it; as their strange hacks